rjohnsen/threathunting-book/content/part-4/siem-query-languages.md

 ## Introduction

-Early in my SOC and threat hunting career, I was thrown into the deep end with IBM QRadar.
+**Early in my SOC and threat hunting career, I was thrown into the deep end with IBM QRadar.
 As I recall, the handover was abrupt: "This is our SIEM, QRadar.
 It's yours now – good luck!"
-Faced with an unfamiliar system, I quickly realized the immense value of cheat sheets, a concept I'd come to rely on throughout my journey.
+Faced with an unfamiliar system, I quickly realized the immense value of cheat sheets, a concept I'd come to rely on throughout my journey.**

-Cheat sheets are indispensable tools for navigating complex systems like SIEMs, particularly when you're working with a platform you're unfamiliar with.
+**Cheat sheets are indispensable tools for navigating complex systems like SIEMs, particularly when you're working with a platform you're unfamiliar with.
 While they won't magically transform you into an expert, they offer a practical approach to rapidly acquire operational knowledge and build confidence.
-Think of them as valuable aids that help you dissect intricate SIEMs and accelerate your learning curve.
+Think of them as valuable aids that help you dissect intricate SIEMs and accelerate your learning curve.**

+---

 ## What is a Cheat Sheet?